asoorji/quote-app/README.md

 Quote App

-This app generates inspirational quotes by 6am daily to help you kick start your day.
+This app generates inspirational quotes to help you kick start your day.

+It sends you the notification by 6am every morning

-Tools: Flutter, Riverpod, Xano, API
+Tools: Flutter, Riverpod, Xano, API, Notification